v-rgrace/Viva/Viva/glint/setup/employee-raw-data-export.md

 - After making all selections, select **Export.**
 5. Your .csv file downloads to your device.
 Larger files can take more time to generate.
 You receive an email when your file is ready to download.

-### Export raw survey responses for Lifecycle and Always-On surveys
+### Export raw survey responses for Employee Lifecycle and Always-On surveys

 1. Go to the **Configuration** page and select **Survey Programs.**
 2. Select your survey program and then the **Actions** menu.